-The firm capacities of the existing resources are shown in table 4.6 by resource category and summed to show the total available existing resource capacity for the east, west and for the PacifiCorp system.
+The firm capacities of the existing resources are shown in Table 5.6 by resource category and summed to show the total available existing resource capacity for the east, west and for the PacifiCorp system.
 A description of each of the resource categories follows:

 - Thermal.
-This includes all thermal plants that are wholly-owned or partially-owned by PacifiCorp.
+This category includes all thermal plants that are wholly-owned or partially-owned by PacifiCorp.
 The capacity balance counts them at maximum dependable capability at time of system peak.
 The energy balance also counts them at maximum dependable capability, but derates them for forced outages and maintenance.
 This includes the existing fleet of 11 coal-fired plants, six natural gas-fired plants, and two co-generation units.
 These thermal resources account for roughly two-thirds of the firm capacity available in the PacifiCorp system. - Hydro.
-This includes all hydroelectric generation resources operated in the PacifiCorp system as well as a number of contracts providing capacity and energy from various counterparties.
-The capacity balance assumes the average capacity of the 6 highest load hours occurring during the 3 days of highest demand in January and July.
+This category includes all hydroelectric generation resources operated in the Pacifi-Corp system as well as a number of contracts providing capacity and energy from various counterparties.
+The capacity balance counts these resources by the maximum capability that is sustainable for one hour at the time of system peak, an approach consistent with current WECC capacity reporting practices.
 The energy associated with critical level stream flow is estimated and shaped by the hydroelectric dispatch from the Vista Decision Support System model.
-Over 90 percent of the hydroelectric capacity is situated on the west side of the PacifiCorp system. - Demand-Side Management (DSM).
-In 2009, there are projected to be about 345 megawatts of Class 1 demand-side management programs included as existing resources.
-These are further projected to increase to 525 MW by 2018.
-Both the capacity balance and the energy balance count DSM programs by program capacity.
-DSM resources directly curtail load and thus planning reserves are not held for them. - Renewable.
-This category contains one geothermal project, 21 existing wind projects and two planned wind projects.
-The capacity balance counts the geothermal plant by the maximum dependable capability while the energy balance counts the maximum dependable capability after forced outages.
-Project-specific capacity credits for the wind resources were statistically determined.
-Wind energy is counted according to hourly generation data used to model the projects.
+The energy impacts of hydro relicensing requirements, such as higher bypass flows that reduce generation, are also accounted for.
+Over 90 percent of the hydroelectric capacity is situated on the west side of the PacifiCorp system.